 Please review the descriptions of the MSW Program Pathways that U-M uses to organize field placements.
-Once you have read through these descriptions, review the list of available field placements, select three agencies that fit your pathway interests, and email your top three agency preferences in order to firstname.lastname@example.org along with your goal statement and resume.
+From the agency list provided to you, select three agencies that fit your pathway interests, and email your top three agency preferences in order to email@example.com along with your goal statement and resume.
 (Though you have already sent your goal statement and resume as a part of Step One you will need to send them again along with the other placement information).
 An example email is written below:

 To Whom It May Concern: